Phase II Proposal Roadmap

 2. Install the latest version of APT

 The version of APT that you used in Phase I needs to be replaced with the current release.
-Please download and install the latest version of APT for Windows, Linux, Solaris, or Mac OS X.
+Please download and install the latest version of APT for Mac OS X, Linux, or Windows.

 3. Get set up to view training movies